• Facebook

 event_type = [ncache.EventType.ITEM_REMOVED]

-# Item remove notification
+# Item add, update, remove notification

 continuous_query.add_data_modification_listener(cq_event_listener, event_type, ncache.EventDataFilter.NONE)